LOLBAS-Project/LOLBAS/README.md

 * [LOLLibs](LOLLibs.md)
 * [LOLScripts](LOLScripts.md)

-The above files can be found behind a fancy frontend here: https://lolbas-project.github.io (thanks @xenosCR for this bit of eyecandy).
+The above files can be found behind a fancy frontend here: https://lolbas-project.github.io (thanks @ConsciousHacker for this bit of eyecandy and the team over at https://gtfobins.github.io/).

 ## Goal